-What staff should do if a child is seen as at risk of radicalisation29 referral or referral to children's social care depending on the level of risk.
+Staff should follow the School's normal referral processes when there are concerns about children who may be at risk of being drawn into terrorism, as set out above.
+This may include a Prevent referral or referral to children's social care depending on the level of risk.
 However, if staff have concerns that there is an immediate/significant risk of a child being drawn into terrorism they must call 999 or contact MASH on: 020 8901 2690.
 Advice and support can also be sought from children's social care.